Repopulation of wolves in California: Initial entry

 OR-7 was the first confirmed wild wolf in California since 1924.
 In late December 2011, the data sent by his GPS tracking collar showed he had crossed the Oregon–California border.
 Nicknamed Journey, he was a male gray wolf that migrated from the Wallowa Mountains in the northeastern corner of Oregon.
 It is believed OR-7's parents came from Idaho after wolves were reintroduced in the northern Rockies in the 1990s.
 After leaving his pack, he wandered generally southwest for more than 1000 mi through Oregon, and entered northern California.
 He spent much of 2012 exploring northeastern California in a circuitous path across seven different counties that eventually covered thousands of miles.
 In March 2013, he returned to Oregon and was found in 2014 raising a litter of pups in Rogue River–Siskiyou National Forest.
 Being so near to the California border, he crossed back and forth repeatedly.
 He is presumed to have died at about 11 years old, an above-average lifespan for a wild wolf, where the usual lifespan is 5-6 years.

 The Shasta Pack was the first resident pack in the state in more than a century, due to the presence of five pups in 2015.
 They lived in Siskiyou County, just south of the Oregon–California border.
 The pack's alpha female came from the same pack as OR-7, the two wolves being siblings.
 The CDFW confirmed the wolves had established territory in California with footage from a trail camera in 2015.
 Biologists believed the two adult wolves migrated into the state from southern Oregon.
 One of the grown-up pups was found in northwestern Nevada in 2016, the first wolf verified in Nevada in nearly 100 years.
 They were involved in what was possibly the first modern predation in California when they may have killed a calf they ate in November 2015.
 Wolves are typically scavengers so it is common for a cow to die of disease and then the wolves will come.
-Ranchers have argued for the right to protect their livestock, but penalties will be imposed for the killing, shooting, injuring, or taking of wolves in California.
 The pack disappeared under unexplained circumstances.